divya9348/divya9348/README.md

 ## Hi there 👋

 I'm Divyaranjan Behera, a Software Developer Intern at Nexus Technoware Solution Pvt.
-Ltd., currently pursuing my Master's in Computer Applications from the Trident Institute of Creative Technology, Bhubaneswar.
+Ltd.

 ### 🌟 About Me
 - 🔭 I’m currently working on web applications using the **MEAN Stack** (MongoDB, Express.js, Angular, Node.js), focusing on enhancing application performance and user experience.